CatalinaLima/calmer/README.md

 A series of step-by-step examples that tells you what to execute to have a development environment running.

-Once you have NodeJS and vite installed, you can run the project using the following commands:
+Once you have NodeJS and Create React App installed, you can run the project using the following commands:

 ```
 npm i